-you become aware of every strained breath; metrically interlocking between the feet
+you become aware of every strained breath interlocking between the feet

-(in need of a good oil) squeaks an accent on your beating heart
+(in need of an oil) squeaks an accent on your beating heart

 and it’s just the sound of two men running on a treadmill

 Moments of synchronicity can induce a state where one becomes actively receptive to all – the relationships, the meaningless along with the meaningful, the noise along with the music, and for that time one’s perceptual world is a (busier but also) much richer place.
 It is a state in which one becomes aware of how inspiring the state of simply being is.